On the classification of normal G-varieties with spherical orbits: Introduction

 We now explain how to combinatorially describe a normal $G$-variety with spherical orbits.
 Our main motivation is provided by the case of a toric variety $V$ defined by a fan $\EE_{V}$.
 In this setting $G= B = \TT$ is an algebraic torus and elements of $\EE_{V}$ are strictly convex polyhedral cones $\sigma\subseteq N_{\QQ}$ living in the vector space generated by the lattice $N$ of one-parameter subgroups of $\TT$.
 Each element of $\sigma\in\EE_{V}$ determines a $\TT$-stable dense open affine subset $V_{\sigma}\subseteq V$, and vice-versa.
 Moreover, one can recover $\sigma$ as the set of the discrete (geometric) valuations $v:k(V)^{\star}\rightarrow \QQ$ centered in the generic point of a $\TT$-stable irreducible closed subvariety of $V_{\sigma}$.
 From this viewpoint, we have the equality $k[V_{\sigma}] = k[\TT]\cap \bigcap_{v\in\sigma}\mathcal{O}_{v},$ where $\mathcal{O}_{v}$ is the valuation ring associated with $v$.
 The Luna-Vust theory aims to exploit this observation in the general setting of reductive group actions.
 Note that the analogous notion for the $V_{\sigma}$'s in the context of an arbitrary $G$-variety is the notion of simplicity.
 Let us recall that a \emph{$B$-chart} of a $G$-variety is a $B$-stable dense affine open subset.
-The $G$-variety is said to be \emph{simple\footnote{In case of spherical varieties, the notion of simple $G$-varieties coincides with the usual one, namely to require to have a unique closed $G$-orbit (use the local structure theorem in \cite{BLV86} to reduce to the affine case and Theorem 6.7 in \cite{Kno91}).}} if it has a $B$-chart intersecting any $G$-orbit.
+The $G$-variety is said to be \emph{simple\footnote{In case of spherical varieties, the notion of simple $G$-varieties coincides with the usual one, namely to require to have a unique closed $G$-orbit (see Theorem 3.1 and results in Section 2 of \cite{Kno91}).}} if it has a $B$-chart intersecting any $G$-orbit.
 According to a result of Sumihiro (see \cite[Theorem 1]{Sum74}, \cite[Theorem 1.3]{Kno91}), any normal $G$-variety is covered by $G$-translates of $B$-charts, or equivalently, admits a finite open covering of simple $G$-varieties.